muhfajar/blog/content/post/2018/01/playing-in-ruby-mine.md

 { foo: 'bar' }.try(:foo) # => 'bar'
 ```

-Disclaimer: `try()` object is good to implement when you not have much time to validate all return came from other object, this will prevent your code from process break, but this technique is not a replacement for good techniques like validations and default database values.
+Disclaimer: `try()` an object is good to implement when you did not have much time to validate all returns that came from another object, this will prevent your code from process break, but this technique is not a replacement for good techniques like validations and default database values.

 ### Rails ORM: Active Record

 What is ORM?

-> Object-relational mapping (ORM, O/RM, and O/R mapping tool) in computer science
-> is a programming technique for converting data between incompatible type systems
-> using object-oriented programming languages.
-This creates, in effect, a "virtual
-> object database" that can be used from within the programming language.
-There are
-> both free and commercial packages available that perform object-relational mapping,
-> although some programmers opt to construct their own ORM tools.[[1]][wikipedia-orm]
+> Object-relational mapping (ORM, O/RM, and O/R mapping tool) in computer science is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
+This creates, in effect, a "virtual object database" that can be used from within the programming language.
+There are both free and commercial packages available that perform object-relational mapping, although some programmers opt to construct their own ORM tools.[\[1\]](https://en.wikipedia.org/wiki/Object-relational_mapping)

-In the other word, ORM modified or retrieved by writing query statements, and it lets you interact with that data as though it was a normal Ruby object.
+In other words, ORM is modified or retrieved by writing query statements, and it lets you interact with that data as though it was a normal Ruby object.

-For example from this query to fetch all data from `table`:
+For example, this query to fetch all data from `table`:

 ```mysql
 SELECT * FROM table